 To make a referral, please complete the multi-agency referral form.

-Coventry LSCB have produced new Right Help Right time Guidance.
+Coventry CSCP have produced new Right Help Right time Guidance.
 The guidance helps practitioners to understand and assess risk consistently and appropriately so that children and families can receive the right help at the right time.
 It will help professionals to identify the support that a child, young person or family might need and how best this support can be provided.
 It replaces all previous threshold guidance or levels of need documents.